jernejvivod/nlp-course-project/README.md

 # Preliminary Results

 We started by trying to predict the relevance of messages to the actual books being discussed.
-We used a train-test split as well as 10-fold cross validation to evaluate the predictions of our models.
-The table below shows the obtained results for the random-forest, SVM and feature stacking models as well as for baseline majority and uniformly random classifiers.
+We used a train-test split as well as 10-fold cross-validation to evaluate the predictions of our models.
+The table below shows the obtained results for the random-forest, SVM, and feature stacking models as well as for baseline majority and uniformly random classifiers.
+We used resampling to help balance the classes in the training data as tests showed this improves the results slightly.

 | model               | accuracy (tts) | accuracy (cv) | precission            | recall                | f1-score              | support             |
 |---------------------|----------------|---------------|-----------------------|-----------------------|-----------------------|---------------------|